 Some practices follow a simple rule: if things get sticky, hire more; if costs rise, cut staff.
 But that's when things can go out of tune.

-If you have a small practice, seeing fewer than 20 patients daily, you might think one person at the front desk cuts it.
+If you have a small practice that sees fewer than 20 patients a day, you might assume one person at the front desk is sufficient.
 Well, here's a nugget of wisdom: the most dangerous number in the business world is one.
 Having just one of anything can send your practice into a nosedive.
 What happens when that solo act takes a break or leaves?

 A medical practice's optimal staffing ratio is determined by its specific operational requirements and workforce needs.

-Gaining insight into your distinct staffing needs involves a nuanced approach.
-It's essential to recognize that there's no universal solution — staffing demands can significantly differ based on variables such as the practice's size, the range of medical specialties you offer, patient volume, and the scope of services provided.
+Understanding your distinct staffing needs involves a nuanced approach.
+It's essential to recognize that there's no universal solution; staffing demands can differ based on factors such as the practice's size, the range of medical specialties offered, patient volume, and the scope of services provided.
+But here’s a practical way to get started.

-First, figure out how many doctors are part of your team, but let's put that in terms of FTEs (that's Full-Time Equivalents).
+First, count the number of doctors who are part of your team, but let's put that in terms of FTEs (Full-Time Equivalents).
 So, if you've got a doctor working full-time, that's a straightforward 1.
 But if someone's not working the whole week, we're talking a fraction of an FTE.
 Just divide their average weekly hours by your practice's standard full-time hours.
+For example, 30 hours per week equals 0.75 FTE (30 ÷ 40 = 0.75).

 Schedule a Free Consultation!